Shelter from the crisis

 • Renewing registered agent services

-Never engage in business activities that are reckless, illegal, or fraudulent.
-For example, a court of law might deem it fraudulent on the part of a business’s owners if they would enter their company into a contract with a services vendor, knowing their business doesn’t have the funds to pay that vendor.
-If a lawsuit ensued, those business owners might be held personally responsible and be forced to use their personal funds or property to compensate the vendor.
+Don’t engage in reckless, illegal, or fraudulent business activities.
+For example, a court of law might deem it fraudulent on the part of a business’s owners if they entered their company into a contract with a services vendor, knowing their business doesn’t have the funds to pay that vendor.
+If a lawsuit ensues, those business owners might be held personally responsible and be forced to use their personal funds or property to compensate the vendor.

-It’s essential for LLC and corporation owners to keep their personal bank accounts and business funds separate.
-They should have checking and savings accounts exclusively for the business to help ensure personal assets stay independent from those of the LLC or corporation.
-Owners should use company checks only for business purchases.
+Keeping personal and business bank and credit accounts separate is critical for maintaining the corporate veil of an LLC or Corporation.
+Don’t commingle finances!
+Set up checking, savings, and credit card accounts exclusively for the LLC or Corporation to help ensure personal assets stay independent from those of the business.
+Owners should use company checks and company credit cards only for business purchases.
 That will help prevent shades of gray regarding the use of business funds.

-This puts a business owner’s personal assets at significant risk.
-If the company meets hard times financially for any reason and cannot make its loan payments, the LLC member or corporate shareholder who personally guaranteed the loan would be on the hook to ensure the money gets paid back.
-Sadly, that could result in losing a home, retirement savings, or other personal assets.
+If a business owner signs on to personally guarantee a business loan, they assume personal liability for that debt.
+If their company cannot make its loan payments, the LLC member or corporate shareholder will be on the hook to ensure the money is repaid.
+Sadly, that could result in losing a home, retirement savings, money set aside for their kids’ education, and other personal assets.

-It can help alleviate confusion when it’s stated explicitly that the legal business entity is the party with whom customers, vendors, suppliers, project partners, etc., are dealing.
-Business owners should use their business name and other details on company paperwork and correspondence, such as proposals, contracts, invoices, sales receipts, marketing materials, and other documentation.
+Explicitly spell out in all documents and communications that customers, vendors, suppliers, project partners, etc., are making transactions with the business entity.
+Business owners should use their legal business name and other relevant details on company paperwork and correspondence, such as proposals, contracts, invoices, sales receipts, marketing materials, and other documentation.

 <a href="https://www.corpnet.com/blog/author/nellieakalp/" target="_self">Nellie Akalp</a>